uwejacobs/owm-weather/readme.txt

 * Custom PHP templates for complete output control.
 * Display weather by 5 location types: City Id, Longitude/Latitude, Zip/Country, City/Country, and Visitor’s HTML5 Geo Location (fallback by IP address).
 * Use a custom field to provide City/Country.
 * 48-hour weather forecast with Wind Speed and Direction, Humidity, Dew Point, Pressure, Cloudiness, Precipitation, Visibility, and UV Index.
-The number of
+The number of hours selectable.
-* hours selectable.
 * 8-day weather forecast with Wind, Humidity, Dew Point, Pressure, Cloudiness, Precipitation, Visibility, and UV Index.
 The number of days selectable.
 * 5-day weather forecast charts in 3 hour increments with Wind, Humidity, Dew Point, Pressure, Cloudiness, Precipitation.
 The number of days selectable.
+* Historical weather data with Wind Speed and Direction, Humidity, Dew Point, Pressure, Cloudiness, and Visibility.
+The date and time is selectable.
 * National weather alerts.
 * Unlimited weather widgets and forecasts on the same page.
 * All individual weather options can be bypassed via system options for all weathers at once.